Bubblbu/frictionless-metrics-in-context/README.md

 This project has been funded by the Frictionless Data Tool Fund.

-I also want to specifically thank Lilly Winfreed for being patient with me during a global pandemic and providing guidance and input on my usually messy thoughts and ideas.
+I also want to thank Lilly Winfreed for being patient with me during a global pandemic and providing guidance and input on my usually messy thoughts and ideas.